arnoldtempfli/balena-unifi/README.md

 #### PiHole

-- Set an evironment variable `WEBPASSWORD` in balena UI, this is the passowrd for the PiHole admin console.
+- Set an environment variable `WEBPASSWORD` in balena UI, this is the passowrd for the PiHole admin console.